Contact

 Possible, but involves effort

-If you want to build a store that your team can maintain and develop themselves, a low-threshold approach is crucial.
-Shopify relies on a graphical user interface that allows you to customize content and layouts without any programming knowledge.
+If you want to build a store that your team can maintain and develop on their own, a low-threshold approach is essential.
+Shopify uses a graphical user interface that lets you adjust content and layouts without any coding skills.

-You work directly in a live preview and can test changes in real time without the system becoming unstable.
+You work directly in a live preview and can test changes in real time without risking system stability.

-Adobe's open-source solution, on the other hand, gives you maximum control, but also maximum responsibility.
-Even small layout changes, such as adding a new CTA area or changing product grids, require
+Adobe’s open-source solution, on the other hand, gives you maximum control but also maximum responsibility.
+Even small layout changes, such as adding a new CTA section or modifying product grids, require:

 • Templates,